difcul/aw/4_using_rdf_and_sparql/README.md

 # Using RDF and Sparql
 Francisco Couto and Tiago Guerreiro

-# Part 1 - Submit by April 23rd
+# UPDATED - Submit by April 29th
+Note that there is no required submission in the week of April 20th.
+If you have already submitted, you can still edit your submission and submit again

 ## SPARQL